-Concert clothing is CONCERT BLACK.
+Concert dress code is a white top and black bottom with black shoes/socks.
 Students can mix and match from this list as desired:

-- Black button-down, blouse, or formal shirt (no sleeveless tops)
+- White button-down shirt, white blouse, or all white formal shirt (no sleeveless tops)

-- Black pants, skirt, or dress (below the knees)
+- Black pants, or black skirt (below the knees)

 - Black dress shoes and socks

-- Aaron Copland: Fanfare for the Common Man
+- Richard Strauss: Fanfare for the Vienna Philharmonic